SickChill/SickChill.Wiki/Network-logos.md

 ## What are network logos.?

-Network logos show a picture instead of a plain text name in the show overview page of Sickrage.
+Network logos show a picture instead of a plain text name in the show overview page of SickChill.

-## How does Sick-Rage receive those names.?
+## How does SickChill receive those names.?

 The names are automatically provided by the indexers [theTVDB](http://thetvdb.com/) and [TVRage](http://www.tvrage.com/).
 In case there are errors in the name please change/report them to one of the above indexers.

-## Where are the logos located in Sick-Rage.?
+## Where are the logos located in SickChill.?

 They are located under :  `*/SickBeard/gui/slick/images/network`

-## How to add network logos for Sick-Rage.?
+## How to add network logos for SickChill.?

 First you need to get your hands on a logo for that particular network.
 Google is your best friend here.
 Once that is done use Paint.net or similar program to edit the image.